 Personally, I’ve done more guilt-tripping and more self-judging than I could take by trying to readjust my life situation around other people, even when people should have noticed that I was too unwell to even sit down for a while.
 After all, having to reschedule meetings or cancel days out tells more than I could ever put into words.
 The moment I broke free from this, was the day I felt reborn because all that mindless thinking, was just very overrated and it didn’t lead to anything.

 In the meantime, it’s well worth reiterating some words that will remain my motto for a long time to come, “Dream, Think, Believe, Dare, Do.”
 I admire Montel Williams for all the passion he puts into advocating MS in the US, and I could have picked his much-used his phrase “I may have MS but MS does not have me.”
-For a good while it was a crutch to lean on every day, but right now, I’d rather opt for a different benchmark, and therefore chose to underwrite an adapted Walt Disney quote instead.
+For a good while it was a crutch to lean on every day, but I am now at a stage where it has worn out to the very thread it was built upon.
+I’d rather opt for a different benchmark so, and therefore chose to underwrite an adapted Walt Disney quote instead.

 So yes… I just dream, think, believe, dare, do.
 Even in the year of my 10th anniversary of my diagnosis this April.